Fibromyalgia: What Is It? How severe is it?

 At present, there is no cure for fibromyalgia, but much can be done to alleviate the symptoms.
 Below is a list of common treatments that are used to manage pain and the other symptoms listed above:

 Medications: Health Canada has approved a handful of medications to treat fibromyalgia.
 These include Pregabalin, Gabapentin, and Duloxetine.
-Effectiveness of these medications vary by individual, and each have side effects.
-Medication can be beneficial for many, and can serve as the first line of defense while other more sustainable individualized treatments are explored and implemented.
+The effectiveness of these medications vary by individual, and each has side effects.
+Medication can be beneficial for many and can serve as the first line of defence while other more sustainable individualized treatments are explored and implemented.
 Generally, medication is most effective when used in combination with other management strategies.

 Diet/lifestyle: Although it is important for all of us, there is evidence that it is particularly important for sufferers to watch what they eat by making sure their diet is well balanced.
 It is recommended that caffeine, alcohol, and nicotine be avoided entirely.
 Rest, sleeping well, and reducing stress can all contribute to a greater sense of wellness.
 In addition, journaling and finding light hobbies can be helpful for some sufferers.